Lael Brainard: Early life and education

 Lael Brainard, daughter of the U.S. foreign-service officer and diplomat Alfred Brainard, grew up in West Germany and later Poland in the period before the Revolutions of 1989 and the Fall of the Berlin Wall.
 She graduated with university honors from Wesleyan University with a Bachelor of Arts degree from the College of Social Studies.
 Brainard received masters and doctoral degrees in economics from Harvard University, where she was a National Science Foundation Fellow.

 She is the recipient of a White House Fellowship and a Council on Foreign Relations International Affairs Fellowship.
 She received the Alexander Hamilton Award for her service at the Department of the Treasury and was awarded the Harvard GSAS Centennial Medal and the New York Association of Business Economics William F. Butler Award in 2019.

 Career

 Private sector

 Brainard started her career at McKinsey & Company advising corporate clients on strategic challenges.

-Brainard served as assistant and associate professor of Applied Economics at the MIT Sloan School of Management from 1990 to 1996 where her publications made important contributions on the relationship between offshore production, trade, and jobs; the measurement of structural and cyclical unemployment in the U.S. economy; and strategic trade policy.
+Brainard was an assistant and associate professor of Applied Economics at the MIT Sloan School of Management from 1990 to 1996 where her publications made important contributions on the relationship between offshore production, trade, and jobs; the measurement of structural and cyclical unemployment in the U.S. economy; and strategic trade policy.

 Brainard was a senior fellow at the Brookings Institution from 2001 to 2009 and Vice President and Director of the Global Economy and Development Program from 2006 to 2009.